thomasdstewart/rpi-benchmarks/Raspbian.md

 ```

 ## Conclusion
- .
-Debian apears to be 13% faster than Rasbian
+ * Debian apears to be 13% faster than Rasbian
- .
-Something drastic has changed between the previous test and this one as the previous best test was 85% slower
+ * Something drastic has changed between the previous test and this one as the previous best test was 85% slower.
+Either kernel version changes or other version changes.

+## Addendum]
+Repeating tests...